Four Health Benefits From Eating Figs

 Fun Facts About Figs:

-Did you know that figs are actually an inverted flower?
+Did you know that figs are an inverted flower?
 That’s right!
-They are the enlarged, fleshy stem of an inflorescence, which is a cluster of flowers and seeds inside a bulbous stem.
+They are the enlarged, fleshy stems of an inflorescence, which is a cluster of flowers and seeds inside a bulbous stem.

 References: